project-hrishikesh/hrishikesh_project_website/README.md

 IMDB rating analysis for Movie's & Web Serie's<br>
 <hr>
 <h3> 📰 Description </h3>
 This project mainly focuses on the IMDB rating data analysis between the year 2015 to 2025.
-This analysis represents the overall trends among the years. <br>
-For better knowledge regarding this project doccument presentation, kindly click on the link provided. <br>
+This analysis represents the overall trends among the years.
+For better knowledge regarding this project doccument presentation, kindly click on the link provided.... <br>
 <hr>
 <h3> Tech. skills used; </h3>
 - Excel